-The U.S. Bureau of Labor Statistics reports that real average hourly earnings for all employees increased by 0.2 percent between December 2011 and January 2012, offset by a 0.2 percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).
-Over the same period, real average weekly earnings went unchanged over the month as the length of the average work week also remained unchanged.
-Average hourly earnings have fallen 1 percent over the year.
-The combination of a 0.6 percent increase in the average work week and declines in average hourly earnings led to a 0.4 percent fall in average weekly earnings for the 12-month period between January 2011 and January 2012.
+The U.S. Bureau of Labor Statistics reports that real average hourly earnings for all employees decreased by 0.3 percent between January 2012 and February 2012.
+The 0.1 percent uptick in average hourly earnings was offset by a 0.4 percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).
+Over the same period, real average weekly earnings fell by 0.3 percent over the month as the length of the average work week remained unchanged.
+Average hourly earnings have fallen 1.2 since reaching a peak in October 2011.
+The combination of a 0.6 percent increase in the average work week and declines in average hourly earnings led to a 0.4 percent fall in average weekly earnings for the 12-month period between February 2011 and February 2012.

 Post your resume to the largest network of recruiters on the planet.
 START